florianv/petrinet/README.md

 * For using it in Joomla, despite it's not recommanded yet, copy the content of the `src` dir in `libraries/joomla/petrinet`.
 Then register the API to the Joomla autoloader by adding : `JLoader::registerPrefix('PN', '/path/to/libraries/joomla/petrinet');` in
 `libraries/import.php`.

+## Running unit tests

+Cd to the Petrinet root folder, and type the command :

+`phpunit`

 ## Using the API